dnordstrom/mrnordstrom.com/_posts/2007-02-25-todays-trip-to-third-street.markdown

 We left Bob and Santa Monica Place behind us and once again went up 3rd.
 Erik found a nice shirt at GAP but other than that, nothing.
 Just when I was about to give up and head home, I saw the light.
 A shining sign saying 'A|E'.

 Inside the Armani Exchange store, things finally changed.
 After only a few minutes I found the perfect jacket.
 You know the one you put on and go 'wow, this is awesome'.
 Just the kind of jacket I was expecting to find hours earlier.
-I happilyÂ handed my VISA cardÂ to the nice lady at the cash register.
+I happily����handed my VISA card����to the nice lady at the cash register.

 What did I learn on this trip?